 There are guides on all tours and cruises at the islands, this is required by the National Park Service.
 Only a limited number of sites on inhabited islands are visitable by yourself.
 For this reason it is highly recommended to pre-book a Cruise or a Guided Land Tour.
 This will give you a far richer experience, and ability to visit a greater diversity of different visitor sites.
 You’ll also have the benefit of his/her explanations about the wildlife, geology and conservation that you encounter.

 All guides are naturalists, having studied with the Park Service.
 They are bilingual, speaking Spanish and English.
 If you need a guide in any other language then it is also possible, but needs to be requested well in advance.

 Yes, no problem, you can travel independently.
 There is no need to prebook a tour or cruise, especially if traveling on a tight budget.
 If you do go for this route then there are couple of important travel considerations:

 If you do go down this route, there are some Galapagos visitor sites that you can go to alone.
 You could also book day tours, or rent snorkeling gear or a bike to explore by yourself.
-The advantages are cost and the flexibility to explore at your own pace.
-The down side is that you will be limited to the islands that you can visit.
+The advantages are lower cost and the flexibility to explore at your own pace.
+The down side is that you will be quite limited on the islands that you can visit.

 Those traveling on a cruise of course already have a ride sorted between the islands.